opatiny/chemexper-internship-workbook/projects/cheminfo/dereplication/dereplication.md

 We tried to use the InChi to see wether each experiment has a prediction.
 However, this did not work, because many experiments did not have one.
 Therefore, we had to find another unique identifier to match predictions and experiments.

-We decided to use `openchemlib`and to generate the id code of the molecules using the SMILES.
+We decided to use `openchemlib`and to generate the ID code of the molecules using the SMILES.
 Yet again, around half of the experiments did not have a valid SMILES.
-It appears that the molecule either have the SMILES or the InCHi.
+It appears that the molecule either have the SMILES or the InChi.

 We will therefore have to find a way to convert InChi into SMILES, to be able to then work with the other half of the experimental data.